-Also see: The Saucony Mad River TR, another shoe which can accommodate gaiters.
+Also see: The Saucony Mad River TR, another shoe that can accommodate gaiters.

 3) Hoka Challenger ATR 5

-Some trail runners prefer a max-cushioned midsole for long-distance comfort; here’s a shoe for that.
+Some trail runners prefer a max-cushioned midsole for long-distance comfort; here’s a shoe that fits the description.
 The Hoka Challenger ATR 5 does not have a rock plate but its midsole is thick enough to act as a protective barrier.
 The wide midsole and outsole geometry makes the ride supportive too.

-The upper fit is quintessential Hoka One One; a snug wrap which holds the foot securely on uneven surfaces.
+The upper fit is quintessential Hoka One One; a snug wrap that holds the foot securely over uneven surfaces.

 4) Nike Air Zoom Wildhorse 5

-The Wildhorse has all the right bits and pieces for an excellent, all-purpose trail running shoe.
-There’s a protective rock plate under an outsole which uses a sticky rubber for traction.
-Cushioning needs are met by the thick EVA foam midsole and a heel Zoom Air bag.
+The Wildhorse has all the bits and pieces required of an excellent all-purpose trail running shoe.
+There’s a protective rock plate under an outsole that uses a sticky rubber for traction.
+The cushioning needs are met by the thick EVA foam midsole and a heel Zoom Air bag.

 The mesh part of the upper allows ventilation during warm summer runs while the synthetic welding over the toe and midfoot add support and protection.